hmrc/sdlt-management-frontend-ui-tests/README.md

 **This is the template README.
 Please update this with project specific content.**

-# SDLT Agent Frontend UI Tests
+# SDLT Management Frontend UI Tests

 UI journey tests suite for the [sdlt-management-frontend](**This is the template README.
 Please update this with project specific content.**

-# SDLT Agent Frontend UI Tests
+# SDLT Management Frontend UI Tests

 UI journey tests suite for the [sdlt-management-frontend](https://github.com/hmrc/sdlt-agent-frontend) using SeleniumWebdriver with ScalaTest.